roopa-ramanujam/inner-signal/README.md

 # Inner Signal

-An interactive app for learning about what affects blood sugar and glucose, designed to help people with diabetes make informed dietary, lifestyle, and medication choices.
+An interactive web app for learning about what affects blood sugar and glucose, designed to help people with diabetes make informed dietary, lifestyle, and medication choices.

+Visit the app at https://inner-signal.vercel.app/ (works best on mobile, and if you add this page to your home screen.)

 ## Adding New Foods To The Menu for Interactive Graph